 - Section C: The recommended alternative, Alternative F1, calls for upgrades for interchanges at Smokey Park Highway (U.S. 19/23/74A), as well as I-26/I-240 and Brevard Road.
 It would maintain the existing two-level configuration of the I-26/I-40/I-240 interchange and add additional through lanes, as well as a new loop from I-240 West to I-40 East and a ramp from I-40 West to I-240 East.
 (View maps: Map 1, Map 2, Map 3)

 November 2015: Draft Environmental Impact Statement

-NCDOT made the Draft Environmental Impact Statement (DEIS) and updated public hearing maps available online and at several locations in Asheville for public and agency review.
+NCDOT released the Draft Environmental Impact Statement (DEIS) and updated the public hearing maps.

 The DEIS is the second one for the project.
 The Federal Highway Administration rescinded the 2008 DEIS because of changes in project alternatives.